The list of Cudi Albums in Order of Release Date

 How many albums does Kid Cudi have?

-The discography of Kid Cudi consists of TEN studio albums, one compilation album, one box set, three extended plays (EPs), one mixtape, 32 singles (including 15 as a featured artist), eight promotional singles and 32 music videos
+The discography of Kid Cudi consists of eleven studio albums, one compilation album, one box set, three extended plays (EPs), one mixtape, 44 singles (including 15 as a featured artist), nine promotional singles and 32 music videos, the details of which are included in his videography.

 The List of Kid Cudi Albums in Order of Release Date